 "I am glad that the turbulent election season has concluded and that the Student Association, as well as our student body, can now move forward with planning for a great next school year," said Goudiaby.
 "There's a lot of work to be done and we need as much time as possible to put our best foot forward."

-In regards to the conduct of the investigation, Quian stated that the Commission currently has no specific guidelines in how to conduct such an investigation, and described it to the ASP as “unprecedented.”
+In regards to concerns about the EC's investigation, Quian stated that the EC currently has no specific guidelines dictating how to conduct such an investigation, and described it to the ASP as "unprecedented."
 The vote by the EC to retroactively disqualify Ramsaran and Moschovitis was conducted via a vote held in executive session, while attendees at the public hearing were placed in a waiting room.